 For significant occasions throughout the year like our Opening School Mass, our Feast Day Mass and our End of Year Mass, the students travel by bus to St Paul’s, our parish church, to celebrate Mass.
 Plans are currently in place for the construction of our very own church on-site at the front of the school.

-Parish sacramental celebrations also provide an opportunity to celebrate its life of faith with fellow parishioners.
+Parish sacramental celebrations also provide an opportunity to celebrate students' life of faith with fellow parishioners.
 The parish provides programs of preparation for the Sacraments of Reconciliation, Eucharist (First Communion) and Confirmation each year.
 Enrolment for the sacraments occurs through the parish.
 The school-based Religious Education curriculum supports and enriches this program of preparation.
 There is an expectation that children preparing for the sacraments attend weekend Mass along with their families each week during the preparation period.
 Read more about our sacramental programs.

 For more information, visit the St Paul's Parish website.